blockdeep/libro/src/high/Benchmark_Extrinsic_Worst_Case_Scenario.md

-# Benchmark Extrinsic Worst-case Scenario
+# Benchmark Extrinsic Worst-case Scenarios

 **Severity**: <span style="color:orange;">High</span>

 ## Description

-In Substrate, benchmarks are used to measure the computational cost of runtime operations, such as extrinsics, storage accesses, and logic execution.
+In Polkadot SDK, benchmarks are used to measure the computational cost of runtime operations, such as extrinsics, storage accesses, and logic execution.
 These costs are quantified in **weights**, which represent the time and resources required to execute a specific operation on the blockchain.

 Through benchmarking, developers define the **`WeightInfo`** trait, which associates each extrinsic with a weight value based on the benchmarks.
 The runtime then uses these weights to enforce limits on block execution and calculate fees dynamically.